Email Design Best Practices In 2019

 So everything is clear thanks to the short description and visible button with a short and catchy call to action.
 If you design your call to action this way, you’ll win no doubt!

 This variant has a cool design but the main feature of the call to action is almost invisible which is bad:

 You may have a question what is better to use a signature or a footer while making email template design.
-You may think that if you make a personalised email campaign you should use a signature but that’s incorrect.
+You may think that if you make a personalized email campaign you should use a signature but that’s incorrect.
 The footer complies more functions than just showing who this message was sent from.

 All promo emails, newsletters and targeted mail should constantly have a footer with social media sharing buttons, contact info and an unsubscribe option.
 It’s a good practice to show the menu with links to high-value pages.

 Due to results of practical experiments, users are more likely to use the menu bar in footer than in header because they have an opinion about the message value only after reading it.

 Use signature only in private conversation via emails.
 For all other situations use footers, here’s an example for your inspiration of a classical footer which provides full information about the company, contact info and navigation menu:

 Quite big, isn’t it?
 If you want to save space don’t provide the company address and make a minimalistic footer like that: